Soviet Central Television: The reforms

 Significant changes to CT USSR were made in the 1980s as the USSR underwent economic and popular political changes brought about by the reforms in Moscow under Mikhail Gorbachev.
 At first, CT USSR stuck to the party line and barely reported the opposition to the communist regime.
 However, after the rule of the CPSU began to break down in 1990, CT USSR reformed their programmes to remove propaganda and to report news freely.

 By the time the Glasnost came into effect, the main news programme on the then Programme 1 (Vremya) was being produced without censorship or interference, and so it covered the events in full.
 In recognition of its reliable coverage, the programme was re-broadcast on several TV channels around the world (such as Australia's SBS and the United Kingdom's Sky News).
 CT USSR, at the same time, started a number of new programme strands and formats, including talk shows.
 On 4 March 1988, emphasizing the Glasnost campaign, Programme 3 and Programme 4, plus Leningrad Television began to be carried across the Soviet territory via satellite.

 Private TV channels such as ATV and 2×2 were also introduced ending the state monopoly on television broadcasting.
 By 1990, CTV-USSR debuted its first joint international partnership program with the American Broadcasting Company, entitled Capital to Capital.

 Dissolution of the USSR

 Upon the total dissolution of the country on 26 December 1991, Soviet Central Television (by now part of the All-Union State Television and Radio Broadcasting Company due to a 8 February 1991 reform) ceased to be the state broadcaster of the former USSR.

-On 27 December 1991, Ostankino Television 1 and Ostankino Television 4 (presently Channel One (Russia) and NTV (Russia)) took over the frequencies of Programme 1 and Programme 4.
+On 27 December 1991, Ostankino Television 1 and Ostankino Television 4 (presently Channel One and NTV) took over the frequencies of Programme 1 and Programme 4.
 Leningrad Television 5 soon became St. Petersburg State Television Network, broadcasting to all of Russia until 1997.